google/TensorNetwork/README.md

 ```

 ## Optimized Contractions.
-Usually, it is more computationally effective to flatten parallel edges before contracting them inorder to avoid trace edges.
+Usually, it is more computationally effective to flatten parallel edges before contracting them in order to avoid trace edges.
 ```python
 net = tensornetwork.TensorNetwork()
 a = net.add_node(tf.ones((2, 2, 2)))